Power Ranger Toys

 Pros:

-- Combines into the Megazord, which adds more play options
+• Combines into the Megazord, which opens up more ways to play

-- More interactive than a standard action figure set
+• More hands-on than a standard action figure set

 Cons:

-- Collectors may notice differences compared to older versions
+• Collectors may notice differences compared to older versions of the toy

 Power Rangers Lightning Collection Mighty Morphin MMPR Morpher

-If you are shopping for an older fan or a collector, the Power Rangers Lightning Collection Mighty Morphin MMPR Morpher stands out right away.
+If you are shopping for an older fan or a serious collector, the Power Rangers Lightning Collection Mighty Morphin MMPR Morpher is worth a close look.

-This one is more of a collector-style item than a rough-play toy.
-It includes painted details, diecast Power Coins, and sounds and lights that recreate the feel of the original series.
+This is more of a collector-grade item than a rough-play toy.
+It features painted details, diecast Power Coins, and lights and sounds that recreate the feel of the original series.

-It also comes with a display stand and belt buckle, so it works well for display or costume use.
-The different coins add some extra fun, especially for fans who know the original Rangers.
+It comes with a display stand and belt buckle, so it works just as well on a shelf as it does for costume use.
+The different coins add a fun layer for fans who know their Rangers.

 For younger kids, this may be more than they need.
-But for collectors or older fans, it is one of the more impressive Power Rangers items you can buy.
+But for older fans and collectors, it is one of the more impressive Power Rangers items available.

 Best For: Older kids, collectors, and longtime Mighty Morphin Power Rangers fans.